-Choosing the right new gaming monitor can be intimidating for many users as there are many options and specifications to take into consideration.
+Choosing the perfect new gaming monitor can be challenging and frustrating for many people as there are lots of options and specifications to take into consideration.

 To fully utilize the latest video games, you will not only need a gaming PC with a powerful graphics card and CPU, but you will also need a proper gaming monitor that will be able to take advantage of all that.

-In this guide, we will thoroughly explain everything you need to know about gaming monitors and what to look out for in order to ensure that you’re getting the right monitor for your needs and preferences.
+In this guide, we will thoroughly explain everything you need to know about gaming monitors and what to look out for to make sure that you’re getting the right monitor for your needs and preferences.

 When it comes to the best monitor size for gaming, bigger is not always better – you also have to take pixel density into account.

-If a monitor has a too low pixel density, the image quality will be pixelated which means there will be limited screen space as well as lack of details.
+If a monitor has a too low pixel density, the image quality will be pixelated, which means there will be limited screen space as well as a lack of details and sharpness.

-In case it’s too high, there will be a lot of screen space and details but you will have to scale the image up in order to for small text to be big enough to read it.
+In case it’s too high, there will be a lot of screen space and details, but you will have to scale the image up for small text to be large enough to read it.

-While this isn’t a problem itself as you can choose whether you want to sacrifice screen space for larger and crispier details or not, some applications including video games have poor scaling or no scaling ability at all.
+While high pixel density isn’t a problem itself as you can choose whether you want to sacrifice screen space for larger and crispier details or not, some applications, including video games, have poor scaling or no scaling ability at all.

-In contrast, a 27″ 1080p (1920×1080 – Full HD) monitor has a pixel density of ~81 PPI which means you get little screen real estate and pixely picture quality, though some users don’t mind this as they’d rather have a bigger screen than a clear and sharp picture quality.
+In contrast, a 27″ 1080p (1920×1080 – Full HD) monitor has a pixel density of ~81 PPI, which means you get little screen real estate and pixelated picture quality, though some users don’t mind this as they’d rather have a bigger screen than clear and sharp picture quality.

 These are the optimal monitor size/resolution combinations.